-The Income Benefit is automatically included in your Contract at issue and you cannot remove it.
+The Income Benefit is automatically included in your Contract at issue, but you can remove it after three years if Income Payments have not begun.
+If you remove the Income Benefit, you will have paid for the benefit without receiving any of its advantages.
 It provides guaranteed lifetime Income Payments based on a percentage of your Contract Value until annuitization.
 Once the Income Payment waiting period has expired, Income Payments can begin as early as age 50 or as late as age 100.
 Unlike Annuity Payments, the Income Benefit allows access to your Contract Value and death benefit for a period of time after Income Payments begin.
-However, once Income Payments begin only the Index Options with the Index Protection Strategy with Trigger and Index Protection Strategy with Cap are available to you.
+However, once Income Payments begin only the Index Options with the Index Protection Strategy with Cap are available to you.
 If you have Contract Value in any of the Index Options with the Index Dual Precision Strategy, Index Precision Strategy, Index Guard Strategy, or Index Performance Strategy, you must transfer this Contract Value to the Index Options with the Index Protection Strategy with Trigger or Index Protection Strategy with Cap when you request Income Payments.
 The Income Benefit has a rider fee as discussed in the Fee Tables, and section 7, Expenses and Adjustments.
 The Income Benefit also includes the Income Multiplier Benefit for no additional charge, which can increase the annual maximum Income Payment after the required wait period to help pay for care if you should need it.